 Public safety is at the foundation of all we do.
-The safety of the public around Xcel Energy’s natural gas system influences every decision we make.
-Xcel Energy takes a proactive approach to public safety by implementing safety measures before, during and after construction.
+The safety of the public influences every decision we make.
+We take a proactive approach to public safety by implementing safety measures before, during and after construction.

-During installation of the natural gas line, the following measures are taken:
+During construction and installation of the natural gas line, the following measures are taken:

-- Verification of the integrity of the natural gas lines through x-rays of pipe welds by an independent third party.
+- Verification of the integrity of natural gas lines through x-ray of welds.

 Once the natural gas line has been installed and prior to putting it into service, the following steps are taken:

-- Internal inspection of the natural gas line with state-of-the-art equipment.
+- Internal inspection of the natural gas line.

-- Performance of internal pressure tests using water or air to verify the line’s integrity.
+- Performance of pressure tests using water or air.

 During the lifetime of the natural gas line, the following occurs:

-- Internal inspection of the natural gas lines at least every seven years with “in-line” inspection technology.
+- Internal inspection of natural gas lines with “in-line” inspection technology.

-- Continuous remote monitoring (24/7) of the natural gas line and all facility operations by Xcel Energy’s staffed gas control center.
+- Continuous remote monitoring (24/7) of all natural gas lines and facilities by Xcel Energy’s staffed gas control center.

 Call Before You Dig